digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Installation Instructions

-To install the production line simulation, you need a Windows PC or virtual machine with at least 8GB of memory.
+To install the production line simulation, you need a Windows PC or virtual machine with at least 16GB of memory as you will be deploying 30 Docker Containers.
 Then follow these steps:

 * Use an existing Azure subscription you have admin access to or get a free Azure subscription from [here](https://azure.microsoft.com/en-us/free).